bendalab/audian/README.md

 plugins that provide processing and analysis algorithms, and audian handles all GUI aspects.

-### Incomplete list of ToDos:
+### Incomplete list of TODOs:

+- [ ] Implement Model-View structure
-- Handle all data in one class!
+  - [x] Handle all data (raw, filtered, spectrogram,...) in one class!
+  - [ ] Boil down the BufferedData code to a simple plugin interface.
+  - [ ] Add destination list to Buffered data.
+    Use these for smarter updates of buffers.
+  - [ ] Traces should be hideable and assignable to plots.
+  - [ ] Test this plugin interface with
+    - [ ] Subtract common mean
+    - [ ] Logarithmic and high-pass filtered envelope
+    - [ ] Envelope from visible frequency range of spectrogram
+    - [ ] Feature expansion (kernel filter)
+  - [ ] Add events and marker ranges to the Data class
+    - [ ] Load events from csv files provide along with the raw data.
+  - [ ] Provide interface for event detectors
+  - [ ] Provide interface for event filters?
-- Implement a proper layout for showing the plot panels, allowing also for an optional grid layout.
+- [ ] Implement a proper layout for showing the plot panels:
+  - [ ] support optional grid layout
+  - [ ] support additional plots from plugins
+- [ ] New plot widget showing power spectrum of visible range or slice at current cursor position.
+Cycle with Ctrl+P through no power plot, color bar, power spectrum to the right, power spectrum on top.
-- FullTracePlot:
+- [ ] FullTracePlot:
-  - fix offset problem,
+  - [ ] fix offset problem.
-  - indicate time under mouse cursor.
+  - [ ] indicate time under mouse cursor.
+- [ ] Add a toolbar widget for spectrum overlap
-- Interactive high- and low-pass filtering:
+- [ ] Interactive high- and low-pass filtering:
-  - high- and low-pass filter lines must not cross!
+  - [ ] high- and low-pass filter lines must not cross!
 Update limits.
-  - databrowser should provide the filtered traces to both traceitems and specitems.
-  - filter original signal in trace plot and spectrogram plot.
-  - play should filter its data on its own?
-  - add a toolbar widget for setting filter order.
+  - [ ] add a toolbar widget for setting filter order.
-- Improve downsampling and filtering of traces
-- Implement downsampling of spectrograms!
+- [ ] Implement downsampling of spectrograms!
 Or make it even dependent on window size.
-- New plot widget showing power spectrum of visible range or slice at current cursor position.
-- Improve on the concept of current cursor:
+- [ ] Improve on the concept of current cursor:
-  - play should not stop at visible range but keeps going and scrolls data.
+  - [ ] play should not stop at visible range but keeps going and scrolls data.
-  - make cursor moveable by mouse.
+  - [ ] make cursor moveable by mouse.
-  - some key shortcuts for moving and handling cursor.
+  - [ ] some key shortcuts for moving and handling cursor.
-- Improve on marking cross hair, cues, regions, events:
+- [ ] Improve on marking cross hair, cues, regions, events:
-  - Cross hair should only be used for measuring!
+  - [ ] Cross hair should only be used for measuring!
 Just a single whitish color.
     Comments only in the table.
     Show points only fom active measurement.
   - Cues and regions have position data with labels.
 Same for all channels.